What Is Access Control?

 Access Control, When running a business, there are dozens of things that keep you busy.
 You need to worry about which marketing method to use, how to better reach your target market, how to get your cost of goods sold down and so much more.

-Access control is when a company decides to selectively restrict the number of people who have access to a place or resource.
+It is when a company decides to selectively restrict the number of people who have access to a place or resource.
 It is a concept in security that looks to minimize risk to the business or organization.
-While hacks and cyber crimes do happen and can compromise data, it is actually human error that leads to many of the breaches and other security incidents that companies experience.
-As a result, you need to be selective about who you authorize to view, change or work with certain information and log data.
+While hacks and cybercrimes do happen and can compromise data, it is actually a human error that leads to many of the breaches and other security incidents that companies experience.
+As a result, you need to be selective about who you authorize to view, change, or work with certain information and log data.

-Access control comes in two varieties, physical or logical.
-Physical access control seeks to limit access to a certain building, rooms or campuses.
+It comes in two varieties, physical or logical.
+Physical access control seeks to limit access to certain buildings, rooms, or campuses.
 For example, if you work for a law enforcement agency, there is a good chance you will require a key card or a special password to get into the building or certain rooms on the building.

 This access can be controlled by the use of a PIN code being required to enter, fingerprint scanning, key cards or passwords.
 There are a variety of different options that companies can use, but they all seek to verify the user and confirm they are allowed access.
 So while there are two main varieties of access control, for the purpose of this blog post, we will be looking at logical access control.